 - Over 2,300 cumulative feet of river frontage

-Barge discharge to truck, barge discharge to conveyor, barge loading by crane, conveyer to barge, truck and rail to storage
+Barge discharge to truck, barge discharge to conveyor, barge loading by crane, conveyer to barge to truck to storage.

 With a 25,000 square-foot dockside staging area, the port can handle goods of practically any scale with a crane that can lift up to 53 tons.